dottedmag/dottedmag.net/cv.md

 # What do I bring to the table?

-I bring my 15 years of experience in varied projects.
+15 years of experience in varied projects.

-I bring self-sufficiency and self-motivation.
+Self-sufficiency and self-motivation.

-I bring the readiness to Get Things Done, as well as readiness to focus on long- and short-term perspectives, and corresponding understanding that some things should not need to be done at all.
+Readiness to Get Things Done, as well as readiness to focus on long- and short-term perspectives, and corresponding understanding that some things should not need to be done at all.

-I bring relentless striving
+Relentless striving
 for [simplicity](https://www.infoq.com/presentations/Simple-Made-Easy) and
 strong belief that incidental complexity is the most frequent technical reason of projects' demise.

-I bring empirical approach to all tasks.
+Empirical approach to all tasks.

-I bring readiness to work directly with customers, without shielding by the intermediares.
+Readiness to work directly with customers, without shielding by the intermediares.

-I bring solid grasp of software engineering practices.
+Solid grasp of software engineering practices.

-I bring my experience of managing distributed teams.
+Experience of managing distributed teams.

-I bring adherence (but not the blind kind) to Agile and Lean Startup ideas.
+Adherence (but not the blind kind) to Agile and Lean Startup ideas.

-I bring appreciation of usability and UX in particular and aspiration to improve in this field.
+Appreciation of usability and UX in particular and aspiration to improve in this field.

 # Projects/Companies